harshlal028/webauthn/Explainer:-PRF-extension.md

 In order that exposing the outputs of the `hmac-secret` extension to the web not invalidate the security assumptions of any non-web users, the PRF evaluation points are hashed with a fixed prefix before use to partition the PRF space.
 (Assuming that an attacker cannot calculate preimages for SHA-256.)

+### Privacy

+Nothing in this extension changes the general privacy properties of WebAuthn.
+Thus the PRFs are always per-credential and cannot be used to correlate anything between different credentials.
+Evaluating the PRFs is done in the context of an assertion and so a human will see the usual WebAuthn UI and will need to tap a security key (or approve in UI for platform authenticators) before any information is released.

+Access control is enforced based on [RP ID](https://www.w3.org/TR/webauthn-2/#rp-id) and so origins that are authorised to get an assertion from a credential are also authorised to evaluate any PRFs.